magomimmo/modern-cljs/doc/tutorial-04.md

 ```

 Here, the `validateForm()` function gets the `email` and the
-`password` ids from form input and verifies that both have a value
+`password` ids from the form input and verifies that both have value
 (i.e. `lenght > 0`).

 The `validateForm()` function returns `true` if the validation passes,
 `false` otherwise.

-I now, it's a very stupid validation, but it's only a kind of
+I know, it's a very stupid validation, but it's only a kind of
 placeholder useful to demonstrate the approach.

 ### bREPLing with CLJS